mebusy/notes/dev_notes/Algorithm_On_Strings.md

 And then we continue further, and that's how we find the positions of *ana* in the text.

-Now we have a very fast pattern matching algorithm based on Burrows-Wheeler Transform, and it has good memory footprint.
+Now we have a  pattern matching algorithm based on Burrows-Wheeler Transform, and it has good memory footprint.

 The only problem , though , is that BW Mathing is very slow.
 It analyzes every symbol from top to bottom in the last column in each step.
 What should we do?

  - BWMatching is slow
     - it analyzes every symbol from top to bottom in each step!